KingsMentor/Phrase/README.md

 ### Closing Remark.
 Phrase is still actively under development.
 Pull Request, contributions, thoughts and constructive criticism are welcomed.
 Please ensure you understand the context before contributing.
 [Submit issues here](https://github.com/KingsMentor/Phrase/issues).
+This library is not a product of or in anyway affiliated to [Phrase.com](https://phrase.com)

+To support this work and other of my [Open Source Project](https://github.com/KingsMentor), you can [buy me a coffee or support](https://www.buymeacoffee.com/kingsmentor)